Essentials for Starting Your Sole Proprietorship

 Sole proprietors might have to register their businesses in the province in which they are located.
 This is usually dependent on provincial regulations and is discussed in depth in our post on registering your sole proprietorship in each province

-Any business that earns income and is not incorporated is required to report its income on the T2125 form, on an annual basis, which forms part of the personal tax return.
+Any business that earns income and is not incorporated is required to report its income on the T2125 form, on an annual basis, which is simply part of your personal tax return.
+On this schedule you must report your total sales/revenues and related business expenses.

 Businesses may deduct reasonable expenses from the income that they earn.
 Many businesses have expenses that are common, such as rent, office expenses, telephone and internet expenses, and hosting for your website etc. Other expenses might be specific to the business type.
 For example: